 Maleficent unexpectedly transforms into a 40-foot-tall fire-breathing dragon who sets the waters ablaze – guests as far as half-way back in the theater can feel the heat!
 Mickey manages to create a wall of water around the island, smothering the flames and defeating the dragon.

 Finally, a celebratory atmosphere prevails amid a flurry of fireworks.
 Beloved Disney characters glide past the audience aboard the Steamboat Willie River Boat, as Fantasmic! concludes with a triumphant Mickey rejoicing at his victory over evil.

 Fantasmic! is a 25-minute show, usually presented two or three nights a week with times varying based on park hours.
-During the holidays and peak season, the show is often performed twice.
+During the holidays and peak season, the show is often performed twice per night.
 If possible, take advantage of the second showing of Fantasmic!
 It’s typically much easier to get a seat.

 Several restaurants (Hollywood Brown Derby, Mama Melrose’s Ristorante Italiano and Hollywood & Vine) offer a Fantasmic!
 Dinner Package.
 Diners at these restaurants receive a pass that guarantees them a seat at one of the Fantasmic! performances, as long as they enter the theater on the time printed on their package ticket (usually 1/2 hour early).
 For details on this package, read the Fantasmic Dinner Package FAQ.
 This plan works really well, especially if you don’t like to waste time waiting to see a show or have children who would have trouble sitting in one place for an hour or more before the show started.